 Tactile Signs

 Welcome to Shelley Signs.
-We are a leading supplier of external signs and panels with a particular expertise in Tactile Signs.
-Please explore the website – the Showcase Section has a large library of photographs illustrating signs, panels, framing structures and graphics.
-For a chat about the options phone Robert Shelley on 01952 541483.
+We are a leading supplier of external signs and panels with particular expertise in Interpretive Signs.
+For a chat about the options phone Robert Shelley on 01743 460996 or to request more details complete this Enquiry Form

 What are tactile signs?
 There are several different types of tactile signs, ranging from those produced for physically disabled people in wheelchairs and people who are blind or have restricted vision.

-When choosing what type of sign that you need, you really need to consider what type of market the sign will be used by.
-If you own a nature reserve for instance on those areas of the park that are accessible for wheelchair users, you will need tactile signs that are positioned lower enabling the visitor to be able to read the sign at eye level without struggling.
-Those areas that are not accessible via a wheelchair will not necessarily need the same type of low level signs.
+When choosing what type of sign you need, you really need to consider what type of market the sign will be used by.
+If you own a nature reserve for instance in those areas of the park that are accessible for wheelchair users, you will need tactile signs that are positioned lower enabling the visitor to be able to read the sign at eye level without struggling.
+Those areas that are not accessible via a wheelchair will not necessarily need the same type of low-level signs.

-While providing signs for wheelchair users is common practice throughout a variety of businesses who require signs many forget the need of signs for people with a disability relating to their sight – blind or partially blind visitors.
+While providing signs for wheelchair users is common practice throughout a variety of businesses that require signs many forget the need for signs for people with a disability relating to their sight–blind or partially blind visitors.
 Shelley Signs has extensive experience in producing both types of tactile signs and understand all factors that need to be taken into consideration.

 If you are unsure of what type of tactile sign you believe your organisation requires our experienced members of staff will gladly help you with your decisions to ensure that your premises meet the requirements of the DDA.

 Our highly skilled and trained design and production teams specialise in the manufacturing of outdoor tactile signs/panels, these are also commonly known as sandblasted panels which are manufactured out of sandblasted wood or timber.
-We do not out source any of our work, all our tactile signs are made in house, this enables us to ensure that our high quality and standards is delivered in every sign that we produce.
+We do not outsource any of our work, all our tactile signs are made in-house, this enables us to ensure that our high quality and standards are delivered in every sign that we produce.